 The Kansas City area is the proud home to multiple professional athletic clubs including the Kansas City Chiefs football team, the Kansas City Royals baseball team, the Sporting Kansas City soccer team and the Missouri Mavericks hockey team.
 Both the Chiefs and the Royals are housed in recently renovated, state-of-the-art stadiums with arguably the best fan base in the country.
-Sporting Kansas City inaugurated its new soccer stadium, Sporting Park, in June of 2011.
+Sporting Kansas City inaugurated its new soccer stadium, Children's Mercy Park, in June of 2011.

-Next door to the Sporting Park are the Kansas Speedway and the Community America Ballpark, where the American Association baseball team, the Kansas City T-Bones plays.
+Next door to the Children's Mercy Park are the Kansas Speedway and the Community America Ballpark, where the American Association baseball team, the Kansas City T-Bones plays.
 The Speedway hosts both NASCAR and Indy Car Races.
 A single NASCAR event at the Speedway can draw a stunning crowd of over 120,000 people.

 In addition to multiple professional sports, Kansas City is a hot bed for college sports.
 With several Big 12 Conference colleges located within a few hours either side of the city, rivalries abound.
 The basketball competition culminates at the NCAA Big 12 Tournament at the Kansas City based Sprint Center.
 Connected to the Sprint Center is the College Basketball Experience, a total immersion entertainment adventure into the sport of men’s college basketball, and the National Collegiate Basketball Hall of Fame.